Open them in Script Editor and read the comments to learn how to use them.

 The "iClip Events" Action Script

-There is one special Action Script.
-It's the one named iClip Events.scpt inside the Scripts folder.
+There is one Action Script with a special behavior: It's the one named iClip Events.scpt inside the Scripts folder.

 This script cannot be activated from the pop-up menu but instead is run on every clipping that gets added to iClip, either by the Recorder, by the Copy Hot Key or by using the Copy command or arrow on a Bin.